Sparklyyoyo/Sparklyyoyo/README.md

 <h3 align="center">Network Infrastructure Test Software Developer - CPM @ Nokia</h3>

 - 🔭 Developing and automating validation for **Central Processing Modules (Secure Boot, Digital Signatures, OS, Firmware)** on high-capacity service routers.
+- 🎓 I’m studying **Electrical Engineering at the University of British Columbia (UBC)**
 - 🌱 Learning more about **Universal Verification Methodology (UVM)** to better understand hardware validation.
+- 🏍️ I’m also part of **UBC Thunderbikes**, building electric motorcycles
+- 🤸‍♂️ Outside of school and projects, I’m usually **on the tennis court, exploring hiking trails, going to concerts, or hanging out with friends**.
+I also dabble in MMA for fun!

 - 💬 Passionate about **hardware systems, embedded testing, and tennis 🎾**.
 - 📄 [View my Resume](https://github.com/Sparklyyoyo/Sparklyyoyo/blob/main/Resume.pdf)
 - 📫 Reach me at **ynegm@student.ubc.ca**